probonopd/aarch64-squashfs-builder/README.md

 ```

 then making a squashfs out of the `<ROOTFS>` partition and putting it into `<ROOTFS>/live/filesystem.squashfs` using another computer.
 (The rest of `<ROOTFS>/`, except `boot` and `live`, may then be deleted.)

+## Creating the squashfs image from scratch

+The Armbian project seems not to be open to support TV boxes nor the mainline Amlogic kernel work nor the balbes150 work.
+So it may be better to build images from Ubuntu/Debian packages "from the ground up".

 This repository is an attempt to build a suitable `filesystem.squashfs` file "bottom-up" using `debootstrap`.
 Also see http://linux-sunxi.org/Debootstrap#First_stage.